sigtot/sanntid/README.md

 ![module_overview](https://i.imgur.com/q8aMH2N.png)

+## Imported packages
+### elevio package
+The elevator driver used in the project was provided by the course instructors.
+As we were not pleased with some of the implementation done in the driver, the directory was forked, and made some changes to.
+The original elevator driver can be found [here](https://github.com/TTK4145/driver-go).

+### bbolt
+Bolt is the database used by the order watchers to store not yet delivered calls.
+The package used in this project is the bbolt package by etcd, which can be found [here](https://github.com/etcd-io/bbolt)

+### logrus
+Logging events in the system is done with the logrus package.
+The package can be found [here](https://github.com/Sirupsen/logrus)

+### Go standard library
+A fair few of the packages from the Go standard library are used in this project.
+For specific packages see the imports in the files.
+These packages are used for a lot of different tasks, from io and os related, to encoding and compressing.
+For the network related parts of the project the net package and net/http package are used.

 ## Design
 ### Major Challanges
 The elevator nodes might suffer from power loss at any time.
 Furthermore, the nodes communicate over unreliable network, such that some nodes may be unavailable to the rest of the network.